 I first discovered my love for photography taking pictures with my old mobile phone, a Motorola D600.
-I used to photograph almost anything captured my attention, (especially nature).
+I used to photograph almost anything that captured my attention, (especially nature).

-Several years later, I bought my first DLSR camera (a Nikon D3400)which has opened a whole new world and perspective the art of photography.
+Several years later, I bought my first DLSR camera (a Nikon D3400)which has opened a whole new world and perspective on the art of photography.
 I start learning about aperture, shutter speed and ISO controls which give me a more artistic approach to my photos, and my passion grew with it.

 I’ve been going through different styles of photography from landscape to portrait with a high interest also in shooting macro photography.